-- 21. In her letter, Dr. Shaw concluded by opining that the family has never been inadequate in their seizure responses, and that bringing an LVN into the picture might have a negative effect, as that person might not be able to communicate well with Claimant sister 1.
+21. In her letter, Dr. Shaw concluded by opining that the family has never been inadequate in their seizure responses, and that bringing an LVN into the picture might have a negative effect, as that person might not be able to communicate well with Claimant or sister 1.
 She opined that LVN-respite care was "wholly unnecessary" for administration of Diastat or any other emergency-anti seizure medication, or for managing breakthrough seizures.
 (Ex.
-C, p.
-2.) - 22.
-Claimant's medical records bear out Dr. Shaw's opinion that Claimant's family has managed breakthrough seizures properly.
-In March 2017, Claimant was admitted to a local hospital due to a seizure that lasted some ten minutes, and after Diastat was administered by the family when the seizure exceeded five minutes.
-(See generally, ex.
-B.) At that time, family gave a history noting approximately two seizures per month, typically lasting two to three minutes.
-(Ex.
-B, p.
-5 [hand-marked].)
+F, p.
+2.)